Johnny Depp as Paul Kemp, expatriate American journalist and borderline alcoholic

 A few days later, Kemp again wears his suit jacket and chinos, this time paired with a powder blue polo in a similar style to the white shirt with a large fit, 3-button placket, and breast pocket.

 One of the most distinctive parts of Kemp’s costuming is his pair of vintage “Spectacular”-style sport sunglasses, likely made by Renauld (though Sol Amor is a possibility), with their gold wraparound frame across the front and brown bubble lenses.
 According to Atwood:

 He really feels clothes more than he looks at them.
 You know, we had these great sunglasses for him and his hair was kind of squished back and the guy came to life!
 It usually happens pretty quickly with Johnny.
 He has this feeling for who his character is.

-The “futuristic” look of the sunglasses nicely ties into the space age craze of the late 1950s and early 1960s which was all over pop culture at the time from songs like The Tornadoes’ “Telstar” (which is used earlier in the film) to TV shows like The Jetsons.
+The “futuristic” look of the sunglasses nicely ties into the space age craze of the late 1950s and early 1960s which was all over pop culture at the time from songs like The Tornadoes’ “Telstar” (used earlier in the film) to TV shows like The Jetsons.

 His other accessory is a classic straw fedora with a high crown, short brim, and light brown triple-pleated puggaree ribbon (like Gatsby’s!) with a dark brown paisley pattern.
 It is not the same straw hat as he wore earlier in the film and in some promotional artwork.